 - 1. A local host makes an outgoing connection using a destination port number defined in the Trigger Port field. - 2.
 The router records this connection, opens the incoming port or ports associated with this entry in the Port Triggering table, and associates them with the local host. - 3.
 When necessary the external host will be able to connect to the local host using one of the ports defined in the Incoming Ports field. - > Trigger Port - The port for outgoing traffic.
-An outgoing connection using this port will "Trigger" this rule. - > Trigger Protocol - The protocol used for Trigger Ports, either TCP,UDP, or All (all protocols supported by the router). - Incoming Ports Range The port or port range used by the remote system when it responds to the outgoing request.
+An outgoing connection using this port will "Trigger" this rule. - > Trigger Protocol - The protocol used for Trigger Ports, either TCP,UDP, or All (all protocols supported by the router). - Incoming Ports The port or port range used by the remote system when it responds to the outgoing request.
 A response using one of these ports will be forwarded to the PC that triggered this rule.
 You can input at most 5 groups of ports (or port section).
 Every group of ports must be apart with ",".
-For example, 2000-2038, 2050-2051, 2085, 3010-3030. - > Incoming Protocol - The protocol used for Incoming Ports Range, either TCP or UDP, or ALL (all protocols supported by the router). - Enable - The Enable checkbox enables port forwarding for the application. - Common Applications Some popular applications already listed in the pull-down list.
+For example, 2000-2038, 2050-2051, 2085, 3010-3030. - Incoming Protocol The protocol used for Incoming Ports Range, either TCP or

+UDP, or ALL (all protocols supported by the router).